Last updated: November 16, 2017 By Ethan Green

 Fitbit appear to be trying hard to improve the accuracy of the sleep tracking, and it’s interesting to see that they’ve now decided to tackle the difficult challenge of accurately providing sleep stage tracking in wearable devices.

 Is the sleep stage tracking accurate?
-Well, it’s difficult to say of course.
+It’s very difficult to say of course.
 The data that shows up on the graphs certainly looks convincing, and when I wake up feeling like I’ve had a bad night, it does seem reflected in the sleep stages.

-So overall, this is a great all-rounder either as an entry into wearable devices or an upgrade to a previous model.
-If you’re interested in having a bit of everything, with activity and sleep tracking as well as smart watch functions, it ticks a lot of boxes.
+Overall, the Charge 2 is a great all-rounder, either as an entry into wearable devices or an upgrade to a previous model.
+If you’re interested in having a bit of everything, with accurate activity and sleep tracking as well as smart watch functions, it ticks a lot of boxes.

 Advanced activity and sleep tracking smart watch

 What makes the Fitbit Blaze interesting is that it’s the first Fitbit which feels like a smart watch, yet still maintains the excellent activity tracking functions that the company is so well known for.

 Like the Fitbit Charge 2 and the Surge, it covers a wide range of tracking functions, presented beautifully on the easy to use Fitbit mobile phone App.

 It does a good job of sleep tracking in my experience, providing a detailed insight into your sleep quality through the combination of movement sensors and constant heart rate monitor.

 Like the Charge 2, a major update in 2017 means it now attempts to break your sleep down into the different stages, giving you even more detailed sleep information than before.